-The U.S. Masters Preview, TV Times
+US Masters Preview 2019 – Reed defends at Augusta National

 Players to watch:

 There are so many contenders this year with so many of the world’s best on good form coming into the event.
-The focus will be on Tiger, Phil, Rory, the Justins (Rose and Thomas,) Jordan, DJ, Bubba and Jason Day.
-Who might just spring a surprise from outwith the favourites?
+The focus will be on the star names – Rory, Tiger, DJ, et al. but who might just spring a surprise?

-Kiradech Aphibarnrat – He’s been playing some great golf in 2018 with two victories to his name.
-He was also tied fifth in the last two WGC events.
-He has the touch and talent to perform well at Augusta.
+Henrik Stenson – The Swede endured a tough run at the start of this season but in his last start – the Match Play, he showed the type of golf in his match against an on-form Jim Furyk that saw him lift the 2016 Claret Jug.
+Has he found something at just the right time… Perhaps.

-Kevin Chappell – Tied seventh in last year’s Masters, Chappell has a precise game that’s well suited to Augusta.
-He’s played well so far in 2018 with three top-10 finishes on the PGA Tour.
+Kevin Kisner – The Match Play winner should come into the event full of confidence.
+He’s never missed the cut at Augusta.

-Kevin Kisner – Although he lost to Bubba in the final of the Match Play, Kisner played some superb golf to reach that championship match.
-He’s on form and might be this year’s surprise package.
-He’s made the cut in both of his previous Masters starts.
+Si-Woo Kim – The South Korean has proven with his 2017 Players win that he can step up in big events.
+He played well in San Antonio last week and was top-25 at Augusta last year.

 Key Hole: 11th.
 At 505 yards, this par 4 is one of the most difficult holes on the course.
 The hole demands a solid drive then a good second shot to a green that turns to the left and is protected short and left by a pond.
-Look for the majority of approach shots to bail out to the right hand side here.
+Look for the majority of approach shots to bail out to the right-hand side here.

 The 11th marks the start of Amen Corner and can act as a springboard for a famous Augusta, back nine charge.
 Make a solid par here and a player might well press on to make birdies, drop a shot or two and they could be on the back foot – never a good place to be at Augusta.